techToy-Studio/symphoni-composer/docs/visual/1-visual-interface.md

 ![Resize Timeline](/img/resizetimeline.gif)

 ### Camera View
 In visuals, you would want to view the environment from different angles.
-The Set View tool allows you to control the camera's angle.
+The Set View tool allows you to control the camera angle.
-The _Show Gizmos_ button also gives you some helpful indicators to align visual objects.
+The _Show Gizmos_ button also helps you align visual objects.

 ![Set View](/img/setview.png)